 3. Less expensive than FBA

-Amazon Seller Fulfilled Prime can eliminate FBA shipping, handling, and storage fees, which are often viewed as excessive.
+Amazon Seller Fulfiled Prime can eliminate FBA shipping, handling, and storage fees, which are often viewed as excessive.

-Previously, the only way to achieve “Prime status” was to fulfill orders via FBA, which resulted in companies losing a chunk of their profit.
-FBA sellers were forced to split shipments between three fulfillment centers or pay a fee for each item for the “Inventory Placement Service” that ensures shipments only get sent to one fulfillment center.
+Previously, the only way to achieve “Prime status” was to fulfil orders via FBA, which resulted in companies losing a chunk of their profit.
+FBA sellers were forced to split shipments between three fulfilment centres or pay a fee for each item for the “Inventory Placement Service” that ensures shipments only get sent to one fulfilment centre.

 SFP sellers can easily distribute items from their own warehouse(s) and reap the rewards of Amazon Prime without expensive fees.